substring/attractplus/doc/source/stdlib/stdbloblib.rst

 .. js:function:: blob.resize(size)

-    :param int size: the new size of the blobl in bytes
+    :param int size: the new size of the blob in bytes

     resizes the blob to the specified `size`